 However, you will need to keep track of how much time you have left.
 Overstaying your visa validation period can result in serious long-term consequences.
 Make sure to begin the IGA waiver application process long before the end of your stay so that you will have time to consider options if it is denied.

 In any case, having a government agency be interested in you and your work is a great way to get a J-1 visa waiver.
 However, things such as waivers and extensions can be tricky processes and can easily result in mistakes and errors that lead to rejections.
 Your visa is an investment and so is your stay in the U.S. Protect that investment by putting your case in the capable hands of an experienced immigration attorney.

-At Immi-USA, our J-1 visa attorneys have successfully secured countless waivers through IGAs.
-We work with you every step of the way from filing the correct forms to addressing any concerns that may come from the USCIS.
-If you want to have your waiver done right the first time, let our attorneys handle the case.
+VisaNation Law Group’s J-1 visa attorneys have successfully secured countless waivers through IGAs.
+They work with you every step of the way from filing the correct forms to addressing any concerns that may come from the USCIS.
+If you want to have your waiver done right the first time, let their attorneys handle the case.

-To get in touch with one of our attorneys, you can fill out this contact form and schedule a consultation with our office today.
+To get in touch with one of VisaNation Law Group’s attorneys, you can fill out this contact form and schedule a consultation today.